DOJ report finds Russia probe was justified, not biased against Trump

 The Horowitz report will not be the last word, however.
 Barr appointed Durham, to conduct a special investigation into the larger question of whether any of the U.S. government efforts to investigate Russian election interference involved improper surveillance of the Trump campaign.

 That investigation has become a criminal probe, people familiar with the matter have said, though it is unclear what possible crimes are being examined.
-Barr and Durham have traveled to the UK and Italy in pursuit of information.
+Barr and Durham have traveled to the United Kingdom and Italy in pursuit of information.